Adams County chief deputy retiring after 25 years - Mississippi's Best Community Newspaper

 “I have not replaced him yet,” Patten said.

-Brown’s decision to retire came after he was arrested in November for careless driving and driving under the influence, however, charges against Brown were later dismissed in Adams County Justice Court under the direction of Judge Eileen Maher.
+Brown’s decision to retire came after he was arrested in November for careless driving and driving under the influence.
+However, Brown was later found not guilty after a trial in Adams County Justice Court with Judge Eileen Maher presiding.

 Brown was reportedly pulling a trailer behind his vehicle somewhere in the vicinity of the Adams County Correctional Facility on U.S. 84 in Adams County when he was pulled over by a state trooper.